1. Blog

 Featured image

 In 2024, at least 10 major cybersecurity attacks have rocked various industries.
 From healthcare to finance, no sector is immune.
 As attacks evolve, so do the risks.
 With vast amounts of data flowing through systems daily, the sheer scale creates a tempting target for hackers looking to exploit this information.
 Research by ThoughtLab shows it takes an average of 128 days to detect a breach (pg 66), giving hackers plenty of time to wreak havoc.
 In healthcare specifically, the cost of falling victim to a data breach is estimated at 10 million in 2024.
 This relates to the indirect costs of regaining customer trust, which can be a relentless uphill battle.
-When it’s taking firms so long to detect breaches and the costs of falling victim to one are so high, there’s a dire need to take a more proactive approach to cybersecurity.
+With breaches taking so long to detect and the costs of an attack so high, there’s a dire need to take a more proactive approach to cybersecurity.

 data-breach